-Microsoft inks another Android licensing agreement, this time with CompalAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft inks another Android licensing agreement, this time with CompalAlex Wagner - Editorial Director of News and Content

 The list of Android manufacturers that have agreed to a patent licensing deal with Microsoft is growing again today, as original design manufacturer (ODM) Compal has inked a deal with the folks in Redmond.
 Microsoft announced that the deal covers tablets, phones, e-readers, and other products made my Compal that run either Android or Chrome.
 The deal will see Compal making royalty payments to Microsoft, though neither the exact amount of money that'll change hands nor the length of the agreement were detailed.
 However, Microsoft did say that with this deal, over half of the Android and Chrome ODMs around the globe have signed a licensing agreement with it.

 Microsoft already has deals in place with major Android manufacturers like HTC and Samsung, and at this point it doesn't look like the agreements are going to be stopping any time soon.
 You can find the full press release from Microsoft down below.

 Microsoft and Compal Electronics Sign Patent Agreement Covering Android and Chrome Based Devices

 Agreement provides broad coverage under Microsoft’s patent portfolio.